 According to U.S. News Best Diets 2019, the Flexitarian Diet ranked number 2 in Best Diabetes Diets.

 Research suggests that vegetarian diets are associated with a lower overall incidence of all cancers but especially colorectal cancers.

 #9: Helps With Weight Loss

 Several studies have shown that people who follow a plant-based diet may lose more weight than those who do not.
-If weigh loss is a goal you can follow either a ketotarian or a slow carb (low-GL) diet.
-Both of which has impressive results for weight loss.
+If weight loss is a goal you can follow either a ketotarian or a slow carb (low-GL) diet.
+Both of which have impressive results for weight loss.

 #10: Contributes To A More Energetic and Longer Life

 Following the Flexitarian Diet should provide an overall sense of well-being, including more energy and less fatigue

 Research also suggests that flexitarians may live about 3.6 years longer than their carnivorous counterparts, likely as a result of the reduced risk of disease.
 Meanwhile, a study of over half a million people published in Archives of Internal Medicine found that red and processed meat intakes were associated with modest increases in total death rates, death by cancer, and death by heart disease.

 Because you’ll be eating a variety of ingredients the possibility of experiencing nutrient deficiencies is very low.
 Studies have however shown that limited consumption of meat and other animal products may lead to some nutritional deficiencies, particularly B12, iron, zinc, and calcium.